Zero-Harm-AI-LLC/TennisMotion/README.md

 yarn android
 ```

-### iOS
+### iOS Prerequisites

 For iOS, remember to install CocoaPods dependencies (this only needs to be run on first clone or after updating native deps).

-The first time you create a new project, run the Ruby bundler to install CocoaPods itself:
+The first time you start a project, run the Ruby bundler to install CocoaPods itself:

 ```sh
 bundle install